snltd/SexyMF/README.md

 ```

 This means that SexyMF is free to execute `/bin/zonename`, but not
 `/usr/sbin/svccfg`.
-A user may run enable a service, but not restart one.
-He
+A user may run `/usr/sbin/svcadm` to enable a
-may pass the `-t` or `-s` flags to `svcadm disable`, whilst `svcadm enable`
+service, but not restart one.
+They may pass the `-t` or `-s` flags to
-only accepts `-s`.
-This gives you a
+`svcadm disable`, whilst `svcadm enable` only accepts `-s`.
+This gives
-fine-grained control over permitted operations.
-SexyMF will not attempt to run
+you a fine-grained control over permitted operations.
+SexyMF will not
-any external program which is not in this list.
-The allowed commands list is
+attempt to run any external program which is not in this list.
+The
-also respected in zones.
+allowed commands list is also respected in zones.

 ### Managing Services in the Local Zone